MLS Cup playoffs: Qualification

 Eighteen teams qualify for the playoffs: the top nine teams from the Eastern Conference and the Western Conference that had earned the best points per game record during the 34-game regular season.
 The top seven teams in each conference get a first-round bye, advancing to the conference quarterfinals.

 Tie-breaking procedures

-If at least two teams finish the regular season with an equal number of points, the following criteria are used to break the tie.
+If at least two teams finish the regular season with an equal number of points, the following criteria are used to break the tie, with coin tosses (two teams) or drawing of lots (at least three teams) used if all of those below fail.